SAFA STANDARD CONSTITUTION APPLIES AT ALL TIMES. THE FOLLOWING APPLY TO OUR LEAGUE ONLY

 Any player released by a senior or junior club after the 31st March will not be able to be registered for a club, or play as a trial player, during the remainder of that season

-The reason for non-fulfilment of any fixture shall be investigated by the Executive Committee and if the reasons are deemed to be unsatisfactory, the defaulting Club will forfeit the points or cup tie and pay the referee's fee, and in addition, a fine of not less than £25.00 and not greater than £250 will be imposed.
+The reason for non-fulfilment of any fixture shall be investigated by the Executive Committee and if the reasons are deemed to be unsatisfactory, the defaulting Club will forfeit the points or cup tie and pay the referee's fee, and in addition, a fine not greater than £250 will be imposed.